Logan (film): Other countries

 Logan was projected to open as high as $105 million.
 However, US forecasters believed that it could post an even higher opening if it were to overperform in major markets—most notably China.
 It opened day-and-date in almost every major market except Japan, where Doraemon the Movie 2017 was released.
 Fox ultimately decided to postpone the film's release there in order to avoid competition.
-Through Sunday, the film exceeded expectations and posted a five-day opening worth $152.5 million from 81 markets.
+Through Sunday, the film exceeded expectations and posted a five-day opening worth $159 million from 81 markets.
 This is Fox International's third-biggest launch of all time, behind X-Men: Days of Future Past ($172 million) and Avatar ($164 million).
-It debuted at No. 1 in 80 markets.
+It debuted at No. 1 in 80 markets, surpassing Fifty Shades of Grey ($156 million) to have the highest international opening weekend for an R-rated film.
 It broke the record for the biggest R-rated IMAX release ever and the biggest 2D IMAX opening, with $10.6 million on 687 screens.

-Mainland China is the movie's best-grossing market outside America, contributing $106 million in box office.
+China is the movie's best-grossing market outside America, contributing $106 million in box office.
 The film was the first to feature an age-restriction warning in its marketing material, as required by a Film Promotion Law that took effect on March 1, 2017.
 Nevertheless, the film is still trimmed by 14 minutes, totaling 123 minutes.
 It is very likely that the move was due to usual censorship by the State Administration of Press, Publication, Radio, Film and Television, because of the violence depicted.
 Despite such restrictions, the film managed to debut with a better-than-expected $48.9 million, including previews, according to data from Ent Group (Fox reported $46.3 million).
 This marked the second-biggest X-Men opening in the country, trailing behind only Apocalypse.
 Tracking showed that the film opened with 85,000 screenings on Friday, which increased to about 95,000 on Saturday and Sunday, from a 9.98 million attendance.
 Included within that total was $4.4 million from 388 IMAX screens.

 In Brazil, it recorded the biggest opening for Fox, and the seventh-biggest opening overall, with $8.2 million.
-The top openings were in China ($46.3 million), the U.K. ($11.4 million), Korea ($8.2 million), and Russia ($7.1 million).
-In India, the film debuted with an estimated 17 crore ($2.5 million) net, equating to a gross of $3.4 million, on 1,400 screens.
+The top openings were in China ($46.3 million), Korea ($8.2 million), and Russia ($7.1 million).
+In the UK, Logan made $11.4 million during its opening weekend, beating The Lego Batman Movie to reach the number one spot, while also achieving the second-highest opening weekend of the year, behind Sing.
+Meanwhile, in India, the film debuted with an estimated 17 crore ($2.5 million) net, equating to a gross of $3.4 million, on 1,400 screens.
 According to Fox, that was the highest debut for any X-Men title in the territory, marginally ahead of X-Men: Apocalypse.
 While the debut was not enough to break any significant records, it ranked as the second-biggest opening weekend for a Hollywood release in the January–March quarter, behind Batman v Superman: Dawn of Justice.